Taschereau Court (1902–1906): Relationship with the Judicial Committee of the Privy Council

 From 1867 to 1949, the Judicial Committee of the Privy Council served as the highest court of appeal in Canada, and its decisions on Canadian appeals were binding on all Canadian courts.
 Following the creation of the Supreme Court of Canada, it remained possible—if both parties consented—for appeals to proceed directly from a provincial court of appeal to the Judicial Committee, bypassing the Supreme Court entirely, which became a common practice.
 By 1900, the Privy Council had become dominant in Canadian jurisprudence, often deciding Canadian cases with "little or no restraint or respect" for the decisions of the Canadian courts from which the appeals originated.
 By the early 20th century, the Privy Council was viewed as a normal part of the Canadian legal system, and its role was no longer limited to exceptional cases—a point the Committee itself emphasized when urging Canadian lawyers to bring forward only cases of significance or importance.

+In Clergue v Murray (1903) and Canadian Pacific Railway v Blain (1904), the Privy Council indicated there were special circumstances required to appeal from the Supreme Court, but seemingly encouraged appeals from provincial courts that would bypass the Supreme Court.

 In 1895, the Parliament of the United Kingdom amended the constituting documents of the Judicial Committee to allow the Queen to summon a limited number of justices from the colonies.
 In 1904, Chief Justice Taschereau was appointed to the Imperial Privy Council which entitled him to sit on the Judicial Committee of the Privy Council alongside former Chief Justice Samuel Henry Strong.